 A key part of Pacific Hydro’s successful delivery of projects is the way we engage and involve our neighbours, communities, and stakeholders throughout all stages.

-Throughout 2021 we will be conducting public information sessions, meeting with business and local interest groups, and working with Forbes Shire Council to ensure that local knowledge and perspectives are understood and considered during all stages of planning.
+Throughout 2021 we conducted public information sessions, meetings with businesses and local interest groups, and worked with Forbes Shire Council to ensure that local knowledge and perspectives are understood and considered during all stages of planning.

-Neighbours, stakeholders and members of the community will be provided with opportunities to participate in the EIS process, with initial meetings having taken place in early 2020.
+The Environmental Impact Statement (EIS) has been lodged with the NSW Department of Planning and Environment and is now on public exhibition until Tuesday 19 April 2022.
+Neighbours, stakeholders and members of the community can participate in the EIS process by making a submission directly to the Department.
+You can access the EIS here.
 This involvement ensures that valuable local knowledge and perspectives are understood and considered by the project team and the business.

-Pacific Hydro is proud to support communities that host our clean energy projects through our industry-leading Community Investment Program, which delivers a portion of revenue back into our local communities each year.
+Pacific Hydro is proud to support communities that host our clean energy projects through our industry-leading Community Benefit Sharing Program, which delivers a portion of revenue back into local communities.

 The program aims to empower local communities to identify the projects and initiatives that we should support.
 A range of methods are used to achieve this aim (such as community funds and sponsorships), tailored to the specific needs of each area.